 Present Day: Beginning Again

 Nomada Hotel Group is working to restore the property.
-Live music and dining will return to the Pozo Saloon in 2023.
+Live music and dining will eventually return to the Pozo Saloon.